-The Council of Australian Governments, through its Ministerial Council on Energy, established the Australian Energy Market Commission (AEMC) in July 2005 to be the Rule maker for national energy markets.
-The AEMC is currently responsible for Rules and policy advice covering the National Electricity Market and elements of the natural gas markets.
-It is a statutory authority.
-Its key responsibilities are to consider Rule change proposals, conduct energy market reviews and provide policy advice to the Ministerial Council on Energy as requested, or on AEMC initiative.
+The Council of Australian Governments, through its Ministerial Council on Energy (MCE), established the Australian Energy Market Commission (AEMC) in July 2005 to be the rule maker for national energy markets.
+The AEMC is currently responsible for rules and policy advice covering the National Electricity Market and elements of the natural gas markets.
+We are an independent, national body.
+Our key responsibilities are to consider rule change proposals, conduct energy market reviews and provide policy advice to the Ministerial Council as requested, or on AEMC initiative.